Test at Home

 iUFlow Voiding Diary pairs with the iUFlow Uroflowmeter to capture patient’s inputs and voiding activities.
 The comprehensive bladder diary can easily be shared with physicians.
 The app is free and supported on both Android® and Apple® platforms.
 Above all, Physical therapists and Urologists get real-time data on their patients’ progress in iUFlow Dashboard.

-How do I get one?
+How do I get a test?
 How to read the results?
 Can iUFlow diagnose BPH?
 For how long do I need it?
 How safe is it?
 Does it store my pee?
 Can I keep taking my pills?
-Do I need it on my phone?
+What is the best free bladder app (2022)?
+Best Apps for Bladder Leaks, on your phone.
+No ads.
 Can it tell of an obstruction?
 Does it spot OAB states?
 Should I compare past tests?
 How to start?
 Where can I watch the video?
 What is a normal rate?
 Should I take any other test?
 Tips for slow voiding rate?
 Do people use it at night?
+Different flow rate at night?
 How to measure in the morning?
+Why should I prefer home uroflow?

 What is the time format?
 What does mL mean?
 Do I need to log drinks?
 How to get the Bladder diary app?
 Why does my urine just trickles out?
 Can incontinence be cured?
 Kegel exercises?
 How to tell if my child suffers from weak flow rate?
 What is an overactive bladder?
 Straining to urinate?
 Is there a treatment?
 What is dribbling of urine?
 Do you accept FSA/HSA cards?
 What causes slow urine flow in females?
 Is my Qmax normal?
 Why do I have to push to pee?
 Does drinking more water help incontinence?
 How to send the values to my physical therapist?